 Content Management System Experience

-I work with WordPress, doing theme design, theme development, and plugin development with focus on smart planning and accessibility.
+Provide WordPress theme design, theme development, and plugin development with focus on smart planning and accessibility.
 Also provide occasional subcontracting as designer and frontend developer.

 I have prior experience with Drupal and Joomla.
 I have built front-end systems later implemented in Plone.
 I greatly appreciate structured data to support site editors and more powerful front ends.